 List of known microwaves on campus for student use

 Maths common room

-Every level of the library has a secret one apparently
+Rumour has it that every level of the library has a one

 Contrary to popular opinion, the ice-cream van that goes around Murano and the West End does NOT sell drugs.
 Anyone who tells you they bought an 1/8th of AAA grade hash last year from the old man that owns it is a dirty liar who is trying to impress you.
 The ice-cream van sells ice cream, basic essentials, and cigarettes under the counter.
 Sometimes they have a slushie-machine, but only the red flavour.
 Sorry.